ademcdev/ProjectAi/README.md

 ## Prerequisites
 - Python 3.11+ installed on your system
 - Chrome browser
-- ChromeDriver install the suitable version for your Chrome version - Download from [ChromeDriver website](https://googlechromelabs.github.io/chrome-for-testing/)
+- ChromeDriver install the suitable version for your Chrome version - Download from [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/)

 ## Installation